 Funding the Local McMullin Area GSA

 The McMullin Area GSA Board is committed to retaining local control over SGMA implementation, where landowner dollars are utilized most efficiently and beneficially.
-To fund these efforts the Board has approved conducting a Proposition 218 majority protest election for approval to levy property-related water service fees on landowners within its jurisdiction.
+To fund these efforts the Board conducted a Proposition 218 majority protest election for approval to levy property-related water service fees on landowners within its jurisdiction.

 Proposition 218 is a Constitutional Initiative approved by the voters of California in November 1996.
 It requires new or increased fees and assessments be approved by affected landowners.

-Absent of written protests from the majority of landowners upon which the fees are proposed to be imposed, the McMullin Area GSA may adopt the proposed maximum fee of $19/acre.
 The affected landowners includes all parcel owners within the boundaries of the McMullin Area GSA, excluding parcels of 2 acres or less.
-The proposed fee has a lifetime of 5 years, at the end of which the GSA will need to hold another Proposition 218 election for additional funding needs.
-A majority of affected parcel owners within the McMullin Area GSA would need to protest in opposition to the fee to prohibit the Board from collecting the fee.
-If the fee is protested by the majority of parcel owners, the GSA will be unable to fund local efforts to comply with SGMA and State Intervention will inevitably follow.
+The proposed $19/acre fee has a lifetime of 5 years, at the end of which the GSA will need to hold another Proposition 218 election for additional funding needs.

 At the March 7, 2018 Board meeting, the Directors of the McMullin Area Groundwater Sustainability Agency approved hiring a rate consultant to analyze and calculate a fee to cover the costs associated with developing and implementing a Groundwater Sustainability Plan and ongoing agency management.